Enjection/ydb/ydb/core/tx/datashard/incr_restore_plan.md

 ### 3. Add Transaction Completion Notification
 - Implement transaction completion notification handling in `schemeshard_impl.cpp`.
 - Follow the export system's `TxIdToExport.contains(txId)` pattern for cleanup and next-step triggering.
+- The next `TTxProgress` for the following incremental transfer should only be started when the previous transfer is fully finished (transaction completion notification received).

 ### 4. Refactor to Apply All Incremental Backups in Order
 - In the incremental restore scan logic, collect all incremental backups for each table, sort them, and apply them one by one (not just the first).
 - Ensure context and transaction flow is preserved for each incremental.
+- Progress state (e.g., which incremental/table is next) must be persisted in SchemeShard's local database, so that the operation can be resumed from the last completed table in case of a restart or failure.

 ### 5. Build, Integration, and End-to-End Testing
 - Build the project to verify that all API mismatches are resolved and the transaction pattern is correct.